 - Failover resources specific instances or groups of instances to which failover occurs. - The failover mode determines whether failover occurs for individual members of a logical cluster or only for the cluster as a whole.
-See "Failover mode" on page 88 for more information. - The fail_to_any attribute determines whether failover occurs only to designated failover resources or to any other instance if the designated failover resources are unavailable.
-See "Fail_to_any attribute" on page 88 for more information.
+See "Failover mode" on page 102. - The fail\to\any attribute determines whether failover occurs only to designated failover resources or to any other instance if the designated failover resources are unavailable.
+See "Fail\to\any attribute" on page 102.

-When you create a logical cluster, default settings for the fail_to_any attribute ensure that if a base instance fails, it is immediately replaced with another instance.
+When you create a logical cluster, default settings for the fail\to\any attribute ensure that if a base instance fails, it is immediately replaced with another instance.
 This is the simplest failover strategy, and it is adequate for many sites.